Chapter 3: III

 "Of course."
 K'nera laughed out loud at the statement.

-"So, how did a Betazoid end up living on the home world raised by Klingons?"
+"So, how did a Betazoid end up living in the Empire raised by Klingons?"

 K'nera took a bite of her bar, chewed and swallowed before answering simply, "My father knew Lor'vah of the House of K'maj'ik for years before my birth.
 They were an unlikely set of friends and when I was born Lor'vah was named as my Godfather.
 When I was three my parents' were traveling a bit too close to the Neutral Zone and were attacked.
 By the time any aid was sent to help the passenger freighter that they were on it was too late.
 Lor'vah went to Betazed and claimed his right to care for me out of honor to my parents and that was that.
 I came to the Empire and never went back."